The Garden Route and Karoo – the ultimate 2 week road trip

 Within a few hundred meters of the snake sanctuary is the Bramon Wine Estate.
 We finished a day of visiting animals by having a late lunch with a bottle of wine.
 It’s the only winery in the area as far as I know and it was perfect finish to the day.

 What’s better than a walk on the beach after a late lunch and a bottle of wine?
 This is Keurbooms beach right outside the town of Plettenberg Bay.

 Information and Resources on Knysna

 Where we stayed: Russel Hotel, centrally located, right in town – nothing fancy but comfortable, great people, and really good breakfasts.
 Or, a fancier option is Azure House.
 It has a pool and great views of the lagoon.

 More Information on the Garden Route and Little Karoo: A couple of years ago my South African friend Tony contributed this very detailed guide to the Garden Route and Little Karoo.
 It is the bible to this area as far as I’m concerned.
 On this 2 week trip we visited many of the places in his guide, even added a few of own – but we also missed a few big ones.
 So between this post and his guide you should have everything you ever need to know about this region of South Africa.

 About the driving:driving in South Africa is quite easy, the hardest thing for me as a part-time (North American) driver was driving on the left hand side and roundabouts.
 But I got used to those fast.
 Roads are good, drivers generally not aggressive, and I love the ‘car guards’ and full-service gas stations.
 They make life easy for you in South Africa.

-If you made it all the way down here, thanks for reading the post!
+If you made it all the way down here, thanks for reading!